schneebergerlab/GameteBinning/Pipeline.md

         cd ..
     done

-This leads to final chromosome-level and haplotype-specific assemblies (regarding eight linkage groups)
+This leads to final chromosome-level and haplotype-specific assemblies (for 2 haplotypes x eight linkage groups)

     /path/to/do/scaffolding/asm[1-8]_scaffolding_[MMM/PPP]/ragoo_output/ragoo.fasta